A sense of place

 The B.A.
 Thieriot Vineyard is planted on a ridge, 350 m above the town of Occidental, in Sonoma County.
 The vineyard is protected from strong winds by a ridge to the north and from excessive fog by its elevation.
 Farming the site with a long-term lease, Littorai uses organic and biodynamic methods and no irrigation.
 Yields are minuscule – less a three tons per acre – yet the grapes consistently produce Chardonnay that’s bracing, intense, energetic, and pure.
 2021 was a vintage that offered better yields and less stress (no wildfires!) than 2021.
 The Wine Advocate describes the 2021 as “electric this vintage!
 It has pretty scents of peaches and lime peel with mineral tones of saline and iodine.
 The light-bodied palate is luxurious and satiny as it moves through the mouth, enlivened by laser-like acidity, and it has a long, shimmery finish.”

 Les Larmes is an Anderson Valley appellation wine made to enjoy on release.
 The name refers to the tears shed in 2005, when the One Acre Vineyard succumbed to phylloxera, and the vines had to be ripped out.
 Compared with the Sonoma Coast blend, it has a bit more density, power, and tannin concentration.
-In 2022, the blend consists of 27% from declassified barrels of Cerise, Savoy, Wendling, Roman and One Acre, and 32% press wine from those same vineyards.
-18% is from a separate block at Wendling that is dedicated to the Les Larmes bottling.
-The final 23% comes from the winery’s Deer Meadows estate vineyard in the hills above Boonville.
+In 2023, the blend includes 23% declassified lots from Savoy, One Acre, Roman and Wendling Vineyards.
+32% is press wine from these same sources.
+20% is from a separate block at Wendling which is dedicated to this bottling and 25% comes from our Deer Meadows estate vineyard in the hills above Boonville.
 If the wine seems a bit tight on first opening a bottle, 30 minutes in a decanter should release the red fruit and floral bouquet.
 The Les Larmes has the backbone and structure to pair with hearty, savory fare and (despite Ted Lemon’s encouragement to drink it young) should evolve and age gracefully over the next few years.

 The Sonoma Coast bottling is one of Littorai’s two appellation wines.
-Ripe, rich, and lively with bright acidity, the 2022 offers an early glimpse of a promising vintage.
+Ripe, rich, and lively with bright acidity, the 2023 offers an early glimpse of a promising vintage.
 The Sonoma Coast Pinot spends less time in barrel than the vineyard-designated wines and in a lower percentage of new oak, which makes it more appropriate for early drinking.
+As charming as the Anderson Valley “Les Larmes,” the tannins in the Sonoma Coast are a bit firmer, yet they melt away as the acidity builds.
 If you are a fan of Pinot Noir that’s light on its feet, moderate in alcohol, and full of vibrant red fruit flavor, you will love Littorai’s Sonoma Coast.

 Located in the hills just outside of Sebastopol about 11 km from the coast, the Pivot is Littorai’s own estate vineyard and home to the winery.
 Five clones of Pinot Noir grow on the property, which is farmed sustainably using biodynamic methods.
 Planted in 2004, the vineyard is just entering a mature phase and gradually beginning to reveal its true personality.
 In recent vintages, the Pivot’s wines appear to be about a balance between generosity of fruit and flavor and structured elegance.
 Ted Lemon has described 2021 as a riper vintage, with Pinots that are highly concentrated and structured, but also riper, softer, slightly lower in acidity, and ready to drink in an earlier timeframe.
 Vinous described the wine as “ridiculously beautiful.
 Dark, ample and sweeping in its grandeur, the 2021 possesses off-the-charts intensity and tons of character.
 Inky dark fruit, lavender, spice, menthol, mocha and dried herbs saturate the palate.
 Rich and explosive to the core, the 2021 is tremendous.”